Oregon Homeowners Insurance Guide

 There are other differences between homeowners insurance in Oregon and in other states.
-Chief among them is that in Oregon your credit rating can affect your homeowners insurance premiums.
-It is referred to as “credit scoring” or “insurance scoring.”
-So, while some homebuyers focus on their credit score before buying, with an eye to getting a mortgage, Oregon homeowners need to keep their score up afterward as well.
-If your interest rate should drop, your homeowners insurance rate could go up.
+Chief among them is that in Oregon your credit rating can affect your premiums.
+It is referred to as "credit scoring" or "insurance scoring."
+So, while some homebuyers focus on their credit score before buying, with an eye to getting a mortgage, residents need to keep their score up afterward as well.
+If your interest rate should drop, your rate could go up.
 So, be sure to make your house payments on time, and in full.
 But this is true for all the various items that could impact your FICO score.
 Car loans, student loans, and credit card payments all need to be made on time.
 And as for credit cards, you should also seek to keep the balances below 30% of their limits.

 Guaranteed Replacement Cost